Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Sprinkle it lightly on rugs and furniture.
 Let it set over night, then vacuum it up, much in the same way you would with borax.
 Also, get a good steamer.
 Fleas only like temps up to 80 degrees, so steaming the rug and couch are really helpful.
 McCulloch makes a good steamer that also keeps everything clean.
 Fleas love clutter.
 Get rid of paper, cardboard, cloth in open areas and don't leave them on the floor.
 Vacuum and steam!

 The best and most economical flea prevention tip is the use of Food Grade DE (diatomaceous earth) powder.
-You can purchase it very cheaply (approx. $5.00 for two pounds), place in a shaker can, and sprinkle around your home.
-It's best to use it in corners, doorways, cracks, carpeting, bedding, and directly on your cat or dog.
+You can purchase it very cheaply, place in a shaker can, and sprinkle around your home.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.